freqtrade/freqtrade/docs/docker.md

-# Using FreqTrade with Docker
+# Using Freqtrade with Docker

 ## Install Docker